2020PB/police-brutality/reports/North Carolina.md

 Jeff Jackson, an NC State senator whose district contains the Uptown Charlotte area, later posted a review of the incident on Medium.com, in which he decries the incident and states he has begun the process of opening an investigation with the Charlotte-Mecklenburg Police Department.

-tags: tear-gas, tear-gas-canister, pepper-ball, flashbangs, protestor
+tags: tear-gas, tear-gas-canister, pepper-ball, stun-grenade, protestor

 id: nc-charlotte-1